Bayes in Bayonne: Methods Workshop for Linguistics and Cognitive Sciences (17th June, 2025)

 Dr. Bruno Nicenboim (Tilburg University)

 Bruno Nicenboim is an assistant professor in the Department of Cognitive Science and AI at Tilburg University and the principal investigator of the Computational Psycholinguistics Lab.
 He is currently co-authoring the book An Introduction to Bayesian Data Analysis for Cognitive Science with Daniel Schad and Shravan Vasishth, to be published by CRC Press.
 At the workshop, he will present work-in-progress on the limitations of model comparison using Bayes factors and cross-validation for computational models.
-Title and abstract of the talk are to be confirmed.

 Dr. Elizabeth Pankratz (University of Edinburgh)

 Elizabeth Pankratz will join the Department of Psychology at the University of Edinburgh as a lecturer in statistics this fall.
 At the workshop, she will present her recent work on how language users generalize linguistic rules to novel items.
 Using Bayesian modeling, she investigates the broader, latent population of words from which each linguistic rule may be drawn.
-Title and abstract of the talk are to be confirmed.

 Dr. Santiago Barreda (UC Davis)

 Santiago Barreda is an associate professor in the Department of Linguistics at UC Davis and co-director of the UC Davis Phonetics Lab.
-He is the co-author, with Noah Silbert, of the book Bayesian Multilevel Models for Repeated Measures Data: A Conceptual and Practical Introduction in R. In his workshop presentation, he will discuss using the t-distribution to handle outliers without removing them, exploring random effects and their correlations to better understand individual differences, and fitting heteroskedastic models to predict error variability across subjects and conditions.
-Title and abstract of the talk are to be confirmed.
+He is the co-author, with Noah Silbert, of the book Bayesian Multilevel Models for Repeated Measures Data: A Conceptual and Practical Introduction in R.

 Provisional Programme